-Back In 2004, I bought a leasehold flat in Tickton.
-Conveyancing and Barclays Direct mortgage went though with no issue.
-I have received a letter from someone claiming to own the freehold.
-It included a demand for arrears of ground rent dating back to 1997.
+I own a leasehold flat in Tickton.
+Conveyancing and Yorkshire Building Society mortgage went though with no issue.
+A letter has just been received from someone saying they have taken over the freehold.
+It included a ground rent demand for rent dating back to 1991.
 The conveyancing practitioner in Tickton who previously acted has now retired.
-What should I do?
+Any advice?

 First make enquiries of the Land Registry to make sure that the individual claiming to own the freehold is indeed the registered owner of the freehold reversion.
 You do not need to instruct a Tickton conveyancing lawyer to do this as it can be done on-line for £3.
 You should note that in any event, even if this is the legitimate freeholder, under the Limitation Act 1980 the limitation period for recovery of ground rent is six years.